Sinus Grafting & Complications in implant surgery

 HANDS-ON

-practice of techniques on sheep jaws using Piezosurgery
+practice of techniques on models and sheep jaws with Piezosurgery

 -